yawaramin/stubbex/README.md

 encoded hash of the request details:

 * Method (GET, POST, etc.)
+* URL
 * Query parameters
 * Headers
 * Body

-These four details uniquely identify any request _to a given endpoint._
+These five details uniquely identify any request, to any endpoint.
 Stubbex uses this hash to look up the correct response for any request, and if it doesn't have it, it will fetch it and save it for next time.